 Stubborn fat deposits on your waistline can impact your self-image, your dress size, and your health.
 Reducing your waist size can give you more energy and lessen your risk of certain health conditions, including heart disease and diabetes.

 It’s important to understand how weight loss works.
 The idea that you can lose weight from only one part of your body without losing weight overall is a myth.
-So-called “spot reduction” that aims to reduce belly fat by abdominal exercise only to be ineffective.
+So-called “spot reduction” that aims to reduce belly fat by abdominal exercise only

 While exercises can tone and firm the muscles underneath your belly fat, you won’t see results at your waistline without overall weight loss that affects your whole body.
 A combination of healthy living, eating, and exercise will give you the best results.

 Most nutrition experts agree that it takes a 3,500 calorie deficit to burn off one pound of stored fat in your body.
 Calorie restriction can help you achieve some of the deficit.

 Daily exercise can also burn between 400 to 500 calories, although it’s important to give your body at least one day of rest from exercise per week.

 If your body is burning an average of 750 more calories per day than you consume, with calorie intake and exercise, you will lose 1 pound of fat every 4.6 days.
 Dropping weight more quickly than that would be extremely challenging and, for most people, not very healthy.

 Aiming to lose 1.5 to 2 pounds per week is a good goal.
 Going at that rate, losing 10 pounds in 6 weeks is an attainable goal.
 Some of that weight would be from your waistline.

 These exercises target your waist.

 In a controlled study group of women with abdominal obesity, 12 weeks in an intensive yoga program